 A purposeful writing requires effective and adequate planning.
 An unplanned writing lacks purpose, direction and organisation.
 Such a piece of writing may be boring, repetitious and out of the writer's control.
 A good writing must achieve the goal of communication.
-Effective writing undertakes some pre-writing activities:
+Effective writing undertakes some pre-writing activities such as:

-- Adequate preparation must be taken to search and collect information through literary search, survey, research interview, questionnaire, focus group discussion or through laboratory experiments. - Undertake a brainstorming exercise by analysing the requirements of a topic and how to organise relevant information sequentially. - Effective outlining should be done through jotting of suitable/relevant points and arranging them in the order of importance. - Re-arrangement of relevant points to produce first draft.
-Thorough editing of grammatical structures, spelling, punctuation marks and vocabularies are very essential to the production of a second or final draft.
+Adequate preparation to search and collect information through literary search, survey, research interview, questionnaire, focus group discussion or through laboratory experiments

+- •Undertake a brainstorming exercise by analysing the requirements of a topic and how to organise relevant information sequentially. - •Effective outlining done should be through jotting down of suitable/relevant points and arranging them in the order of importance. - •Re-arrangement of relevant points to produce first draft.
+Thorough editing of grammatical structures, spelling, punctuation marks and vocabulary are very essential to the production of a second or final draft.